VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 require('lualine').setup()
 ```

 But now lets pretend we want to change some options.
 For example, say we hate icons, we want them gone.
-In the documentation there is section called `lualine-Default-configuration`, in there I can see some code that says `icon_enabled = true`.
+In the documentation there is a section called `lualine-Default-configuration`, in there I can see some code that says `icon_enabled = true`.
 Great, let's copy all the necessary properties to modify that.

 ```lua
 require('lualine').setup({